schlesix/emacs-network-engineering/README.md

 # emacs-network-engineering
 - This should someday become a helpful extension for the GNU Emacs text editor.
-- The code is not that good because I'm just a beginner in Emacs LISP.
+- The code is not that good because I'm just a beginner in Emacs LISP (and LISP in general).

 ## Current functions
 ### *format-mac-in-buffer*